ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 E.g. rule: `email [to] wife`, Object ID: `javascript.0.emailToWife`, Acknowledge: `Email sent`
 Text: `Send email to my wife: I will be late`.
 Adapter looks for the last word from keywords (in this case `wife`), extracts text from the next word (in this case `I will be late`) and writes this text into `javascript.0.emailToWife`.
-Word `to` is not required to trigger the rule, but will be removed from text.
+Word `to` is not required to trigger the rule, but will be removed from a text.

 ### You are good (Just for fun)
-Answer is customizable.
+The answer is customizable.
 Default: `Thank you` or `You are welcome`

 ### Thank you (Just for fun)
-Answer is customizable.
+The answer is customizable.
 Default: `No problem` or `You are welcome`

 ### Create answer
-You can generate answer with bindings {objectId} in acknowledge.
+You can generate answer with bindings {objectId} in acknowledgement.
 Used for alexa.

 E.g.: